BioMedIA/dHCP-release-notes/organisation.md

 5. Incidental finding with possible / likely significance for both clinical and imaging analysis (e.g. Major lesions within white matter cortex, cerebellum and or basal ganglia; small head / brain < 1st centile)

-Q. Poor quality anatomical data
+6. `Q`, meaning poor quality anatomical data

 As a convenience, an extra top-level file called `combined.tsv` lists all these fields for all scans in a single large table.